Independent research and operating notes on AI agent governance.

 Sprawl Series / Post 1 of 4 / AppSec

-For AppSec, the First AI Agent Problem Is Evidence Before Exploitation
+For AppSec, Evidence Comes Before AI Agent Exploitation

 The quarter-end security review usually starts the same way: "do we have an AI incident problem yet?"
 In most organizations, the more immediate problem is earlier in the chain.
 Teams cannot cleanly prove what exists, what is approved, and what evidence will survive an audit or incident memo.